International Applicants from Canada and Mexico

 Complete and sign the Application Form available online at Kettering application.

-A Document-by-Document credential evaluation of undergraduate transcripts is required for admission.
-A Document-by-Document evaluation identifies and describes each credential in terms of its principal elements: name of credential, requirements for entry and program length, and expresses an equivalency in terms of U.S. education.
+A Course by Course credential evaluation of undergraduate transcripts is required for admission.
+A Course by Course evaluation identifies and describes each credential in terms of its principal elements: name of credential, requirements for entry and program length, and expresses an equivalency in terms of U.S. education.
 The fee for this service will be at the expense of the student.
 We accept evaluations from companies that are recognized by the National Association of Credential Evaluating Services (NACES).
-For this listing please go to www.naces.org/members.htm

 Applicants whose native language is not English and who have not earned a Bachelor’s degree from a U.S. institution are required to take the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 Please have official scores sent to Kettering University’s Office of Graduate Studies, Code 1246.